PeterWangIntel/crosswalk-website/Writing-a-crosswalk-java-extension-on-android.md

      }
 ```
 See details about [Android permissions](http://developer.android.com/reference/android/Manifest.permission.html).
 * So for each extension, put three files '*.jar, *.js and *.json' into one directory.
-Package them with the option '--extensions=/path/to/extension/directory' of make_apk.py.
+* Package them with the option '--extensions=/path/to/extension' of make_apk.py.

-Note: The packaging tool supports to package multiple extensions for one web app.
+* The packaging tool supports to package multiple extensions for one web app.
+For each extension, follow the first 4 steps and package them by adding all paths in the option '--extensions' with the path separator.
+For example, --extensions='/path/to/extension1:/path/to/extension2' on Linux and Mac.

 ## Example
 * Write the stub code in JavaScript, called myextension.js.